sahara101/Movie-Roulette/README.md

 | `TRAKT_REFRESH_TOKEN` | Custom refresh token | - | ✅ Built-in auth |

 ### Watch Tracking (Optional)
 Only one tracking provider is active for each user.
 Select **None**, **Trakt**, or **Simkl** under **Settings > Integrations > Watch Tracking**.
-Existing tokens are retained when switching providers, so switching back does not require reconnecting.
+Connecting an account also makes it the active provider.
+Both accounts can stay connected at the same time, but only the selected one contributes watched status; the other is left untouched and neither token is deleted, so switching back does not require reconnecting.

+#### Trakt
 Trakt connections use its Device Code flow.
 Movie Roulette includes a built-in Trakt application, so no configuration is needed: select **Trakt**, choose **Connect Trakt Account**, then open the displayed activation page and enter the short code.
 To use your own Trakt application instead, set both `TRAKT_CLIENT_ID` and `TRAKT_CLIENT_SECRET` (Trakt requires the secret for the device and refresh grants).
-The app polls Trakt securely from the server, saves the user's rotating access and refresh tokens, and immediately synchronizes watched movies.
+The app polls Trakt securely from the server and synchronizes watched movies as soon as the connection succeeds.

+Trakt access tokens are valid for seven days and are refreshed automatically.
+Each refresh returns a new refresh token that replaces the previous one, so Movie Roulette stores the rotated pair after every exchange.
+If Trakt rejects a stored session, the tokens are cleared and the UI asks for a new connection.

 #### Simkl
 Movie Roulette includes a Simkl application Client ID.
 Select **Simkl**, choose **Connect Simkl Account**, open the displayed authorization URL, and enter the PIN.
 Every authenticated Movie Roulette user connects their own Simkl account; accounts do not share watch history or access tokens.